centrifugal/centrifuge-ios/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+You could chat with [here](http://jsfiddle.net/FZambia/yG7Uw/) and command from [Centrifugal web](https://centrifugo.herokuapp.com/)

 ## Usage